09 Jun How to Host the Perfect Lunch Party for your Girlfriends

 You will have fun putting it together, and your friends will be amazed at how beautiful it looks!

 For me, narrowing down my menu is the hardest part.
 This is not a buffet, so just remember, less is more.
 It’s easy to become overwhelmed with all the different options you could offer your guests.
 Yes, you could spend days preparing an intensive meal, but the best way to truly enjoy yourself and your guests is to keep it simple.
-Midge’s table doesn’t look simple, due to the planning and presentation.
+Midge’s table doesn’t look simple, due to her planning and beautiful presentation.

-Ideas for your Party Menu
+Lunch Menu Ideas for a Girlfriend’s Party

 Here are a few ideas, but use your imagination to make it your own.